MaoKo/FGFX/README.md

     .
 Add error recovery mechanism
     .
 Add in FGFP ( ... | ... )
     .
-Change $ALL to *
-    .
 Add $FAIL to FGFL
     .
-Add ! not operator to regex
+Add ! not operator to regex (25%)
     .
 Remove unreachable state
     .
 Handle when the number of state is 1
     .
 Check useless $BEGIN
     .
-Gen begin table when occurs ( $BEGIN )
-    .
-Add several begin move for the same token name (fix when (*) occurs) .
-Create the grammar and the lexical specification for regex .
 Learn MarkDown :)